montefesp/EPIPPy/README.md

-# cepdata
+# iepy
-Capacity Expansion Planning Data manipulation tools
+Input preprocessing for Expansion Planning in Python